cxhernandez/ipymol/README.md

 IPyMol
 ======

+IPyMol allows you to control PyMol sessions via IPython.
+This tool is ideal for situations where you'd like to present your work neatly in a [Jupyter Notebook](https://jupyter.org/) or conveniently prototype PyMol scripts.

 Before You Begin
 ----------------
 Please ensure that PyMol is in your `$PATH` as `pymol` or you can start PyMol in server mode: